beegee-tokyo/Hydroponic-Control-System/README.md

 Both device profiles are using the same uplink decoders, the uplinks are formatted in an extend Cayenne LPP format.
 The usage of an uplink decoder allows to have the decoded data in the MQTT messages.
 This makes it easier in NodeRED and Grafana to analyze and visualize the received data.
 The decoder can be found in [Chirpstack-Decoder.js](./Chirpstack-Decoder.js).

-In addition, the application is setup with an _**influxDB**_ integration to forward the data into a database.
+In addition, the application is setup with an _**influxDB v2**_ integration to forward the data into a database.
 <center> <img src="./assets/chirpstack-integration.png" alt="CS Integration"> </center>
 Thanks to the usage of Docker, instead of a complete IP address or URL, the _**influxdb2_** in the API endpoint is pointing to the correct address of influxDB2.

 ----

-### influxDB2 and Grafana
+### influxDB v2 and Grafana
-The combination of InfluxDB2 and Grafana is used for the visualization of some node data.
-Grafana is connected to InfluxDB2 to collect the information the database receives from the Chirpstack integration.
+The combination of InfluxDB v2 and Grafana is used for the visualization of some node data.
+Grafana is connected to InfluxDB v2 to collect the information the database receives from the Chirpstack integration.
 ⚠️ This combination was used for an simple installation on the WisGate Connect. ⚠️
 It can be replaced with other visualizations, like Datacake.

-As the data is already decoded in the Chirpstack decoder, the query from Grafana to influxDB2 is much simpler and it is not required to actually decode the received payloads:
+As the data is already decoded in the Chirpstack decoder, the query from Grafana to influxDB v2 is much simpler and it is not required to actually decode the received payloads:
 ```flux
 from(bucket: "RAKwireless")
   |> range(start: v.timeRangeStart, stop: v.timeRangeStop)